-concerns about physiological privacy.
-Video-capturing devices not only record a person's appearance but also his/her cardiac activity and physiological status simultaneously.
-This kind of physiological information intrinsically present in facial videos may be abused to collect and analyze a person's physiological features secretly with ulterior motives.
-For example, your opponents can read your physiological status and analyze your psychological activities, to gain an advantage in missioncritical negotiation conferences.
-In daily life, one person's certain health conditions may be revealed unawares by a party without his/her explicit consent, leading to potential privacy concerns.
+Recalling the question raised at the very beginning of the paper, we recognize that this emerging technology may cause concerns about physiological privacy.
+With such a technology, video-capturing devices can record both a person's appearance and his/her physiological status such as cardiac activities simultaneously.
+This kind of physiological information that is intrinsically present in facial videos may subject to abuse, such as secretly collecting and analyzing a person's physiological features with ulterior motives.
+For example, opponents can read one's physiological status and analyze his/her conditions to gain an advantage in mission-critical negotiations.
+In daily life, a person's certain health conditions may be revealed without his/her explicit consent from a video taken by a party.

-To address the above physiological privacy issue, it is important to investigate how to effectively protect the physiological signals from disclosure in facial videos.
+To address these physiological privacy issues, it is important to investigate how to effectively protect the physiological signals from disclosure in facial videos.
 To this end, we propose PulseEdit illustrated in Fig. 1, a novel method that edits rPPG signals in facial videos by superimposing specifically designed perturbation of small amplitude onto the input videos.
 Our method outputs a video that is visually the same but has its rPPG signal either removed completely or transformed to a target HR based on the user's choice.
 Processed by PulseEdit, the users' rPPG signals are protected from disclosure in the facial videos.